You can register to vote in the UK if you are:

-Fill in your name, address, date of birth and a few other details.
-You'll also need your national insurance number, which can be found on your national insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits.
+- provide your national insurance number (if you have one), which can be found on your national insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits

 Look out for a confirmation letter to say you are registered.

 Registering to vote does not automatically register you for council tax.
 The electoral and council tax records are separate.
 The information included on each is different and they are compiled separately.
 When you register for council tax you are not automatically registered to vote.
 Find out more about council tax.

 Change your details on the electoral register

 You can change your details if you have a change of address, nationality or name.

 Change of address/change of nationality